About academic integrity

 If you submit any material for assessment that isn’t your own you are not only missing out on the opportunity to benefit from the education that you’re enrolled for, you are defrauding the University – and disrespecting your fellow students.

 The University of Auckland Student Academic Conduct Statute has strict provisions on the penalties for academic misconduct.
-Penalties may apply even if you didn’t know that what you were doing was wrong, so it is very important that you take advantage of all the resources available to make sure you understand how to work with full academic integrity.
-The penalties are much stiffer if you cheat deliberately.
+It is very important that you take advantage of all the resources available to make sure you understand how to work with full academic integrity.

 The University uses Turnitin to check submitted work.

-Deliberate offences of academic misconduct are recorded on the central Register of Deliberate Academic Misconduct.
-These records are held until a year after the offending student graduates.
+Offences of academic misconduct are recorded on the central Register of Deliberate Academic Misconduct.
 The University recognises that this information is confidential and access to view records held in the Register is strictly limited to staff authorised to access this information.

-The main purpose of the register is to allow Academic Heads to identify students who have already been involved in academic misconduct as:
+The main purpose of the register is to allow Academic Heads and the Discipline Committee to identify students who have already been involved in academic misconduct as:

 - penalties for second offences will be more severe